21 Smart TV Hacks You Didn't Know Your TV Had

 There's nothing worse than having your quiet videos interrupted by annoying, noisy ads.
 Luckily, Apple TV lets you keep harsh sounds to a minimum with its "Reduce Loud Sounds" option.

 When playing a video, just swipe down to reveal the audio options.
 Usually, your Apple TV will be set to the default "Full Dynamic Range" option.
-Switching to "Reduce Loud Sounds" can smooth out any major changes in volume, making sure nothing disturbs your relaxing TV time.
+However, by switching to "Reduce Loud Sounds" you can smooth out any major changes in volume, making sure nothing disturbs your relaxing TV time.

-19. All About the Options: Ditch Google Play and Amazon for more app options with this smart TV hack
+19. All about the options: Ditch Google Play and Amazon for more app options with this smart TV hack

 If you have an Android TV system or an Amazon Fire TV stick, you might think you're limited to only downloading apps from Google Play and Amazon.
 Luckily that's not the case.